 Sport: Active Londoners love Putney life, with its wealth of sporting opportunities.
 There are several rowing clubs situated on the Putney riverbank, catering for all standards from novice to international competitor.
 Locals can choose from several golf and cricket clubs, including the London Scottish Golf Club on nearby Wimbledon Common and Putney Cricket Club, founded in 1870.

-- There’s no shortage of relaxation options in Putney, so if a walk through one of the area’s many parks won’t suffice, head to The Escape London spa or ARK Skincare for the ultimate pampering treat.
+- There’s no shortage of relaxation options in Putney, so if a walk through one of the area’s many parks won’t suffice, head to The Escape London spa or London Grace for the ultimate pampering treat.

 - Just across Putney Bridge lies the Fulham Palace Museum, while wildlife enthusiasts can head to London’s Wetland Centre in Barnes.